pqrkchqps/diehard-dot-fund-school/facilitators_guide/index.md

 ## More about this guide

 Whether employed by a professional facilitator, people peer-facilitating each other, or a group that has no awareness of facilitation at all, Loomio’s essential function is to mediate and support group communication toward a desired outcome.
-This is facilitation.
+In other words, facilitation.

 Loomio is *groupware*:

 > Collaborative software, or groupware, is designed to help people involved in a common task achieve their goals.
-One of the earliest definitions of collaborative software is 'intentional group processes plus software to support them.'
+One of the earliest definitions of collaborative software is 'intentional group processes plus software to support them.' -- Wikipedia

 There is a huge body of knowledge, best practice, and tradition in both in-person facilitation and online moderation, but the art and science of their intersection is only just emerging.
-This is the specific space in which Loomio strives to be.
+This is the specific space where Loomio strives to excel.

 ## About the author